magicmark/graphql-js/README.md

 });
 ```

 **Note**: Please don't forget to set `NODE_ENV=production` if you are running a production server.
-It will disable some checks that can be useful during development but will significantly improve performance.
+It will disable some checks that can be useful during development but will significantly impact performance.

 ## Want to ride the bleeding edge?